Multiple currencies (BL/DST)

-If you do not want to price in multiple currencies, then all of your pricing setup takes place in the base currency for the company.
+To avoid pricing in multiple currencies, all of your pricing setup must take place in the base currency for the company.
 The only requirement is a simple conversion from one currency to another based on the base currency for the customer.

 If you want to price in multiple currencies, then you are required to set certain pricing parameters in your pricing definition, such as price bases, that are stored in different currencies.